Anduin2017/AnduinOS-Docs/Applications/Introduction.md

+# Application Store

+This is the official application store for AnduinOS.
+Here you can find the most popular applications for AnduinOS.

+!!! note "Start exploring now!"

+    To get started, pick the app from the menu on the left!

-# How to install applications on AnduinOS
+## How to install applications on AnduinOS

 AnduinOS support the same software installation methods as Debian.